yext/answers-search-ui/README.md

       verticalKey: 'verticalKey',
       // Optional, the number of results to display per page, defaults to 20.
 Maximum is 50.
       limit: '20',
       // Optional, an object containing the number of results to display per vertical key.
 Minimum is 1.
 Maximum is 50.
-No default provided.
+      // The default value is determined by the API at 10.
       universalLimit: {
         verticalKey1: 20,
         verticalKey2: 49